Thalassery cuisine: Accompaniments

-Common side dishes served with Thalassery biryani are coconut-mint chammandi (biryani chutney), South Asian pickle and raita.
+Common side dishes served with Thalassery biryani are coconut-mint chammandi (biryani chutney), South Asian pickle and thairu.
 After the meal, hot lime-black tea (known among the Muslim community as sulaimani) is served; this adds a special taste after the main course and is an aid to digestion.
 Lime tea is a common "afters" in the Malabar region, especially with a rice-based main course.

 Fried Indian anchovy or smelt can be served as a starter if required and this is garnished with chopped onion, curry leaves and lime juice squeezed over it.
 Fried chicken in smaller pieces is also seen in some fiestas as accompaniments or as starters.

 Daahashamani water, a medicated herbal water, is preferred to be used when drinking water with biryani.
 Daahashamani is an ayurvedic medicine and natural thirst reliever and digestive aid prepared by mixing dry ginger, cardamom, cloves, coriander seeds, mimosa catechu, sapanwood, vetiver, puncturevine and sandal wood, it is usually available in local markets.